-ESEC, the European space Security and Education Centre at Redu in Belgium is a centre of excellence for space cyber security services, home to ESA's Proba mission control centres, the Space Weather Data Centre and the ESA Academy, as well as part of ESA’s ground station network.
+ESEC, the European space Security and Education Centre at Redu in Belgium is a centre of excellence for space cyber security services, home to ESA's Proba mission control centres, the Space Weather Data Centre, the ESA Academy Training and Learning Centre and the E-Robotics lab, as well as part of ESA’s ground station network.

 The centre has been operational since 1 January 1968.
 It occupies an area of 29 000 sq m, of which 3000 sq m are developed.
 Technical areas include control centres, technical equipment rooms and antenna bunkers.

 ESEC provides S-band links for ESA’s network of ground stations, as well as in-orbit testing (IOT) for telecommunication and navigation satellites for which hosts all the facilities used to test the Galileo signal.

 The site hosts 43 steerable antennas operating in a variety of frequency bands (S, Ku, Ka, L, C bands).
 The largest antennas are Galileo IOT L-band (20 m), Estrack S-band (15 m) and TMS-1M Ka-band (13.5m).
 The 20 m L-band, 4.5 m C-band and UHF antennas for Galileo IOT are now joined by other antennas moved from Luxembourg: 15 antennas of various sizes, including a 13 m Ku-band dish will be maintained as backup for the facilities of the satellite operator SES in Betzdorf, Luxembourg.